slm37102/DSTR/DEBUG.md

 since we are deleting songs, why need check the song collection (using the if statement)?
 Because we are not adding song.

 if (selectedPlaylist->length < userSong) should change to (selectedPlaylist->songList->length) 才对 not ma?
-Cause we are checking the length of selectedPlaylist 的 songList not the selectedPlaylist itself.
+Cause we are checking the length of selectedPlaylist 的 songList not the playlist class itself 的 length 啊

 11. PlaylistMenu(), case 6, case 'n',
 The if{} statement should check (selectedSong->next) instead of (selectedSong->prev) not ma?
 Cause it is checking for next song.